tyj144/CBCGN-announcements/README.md

-# Google Groups in Django
+# Google Groups for Django
 A quick way to show posts from a Google Group on a webpage using feedparser and Django.

 *This requires Django and is therefore not available on my actual page.*